-The 11 June 2007 episode of RAW, which Vince McMahon, in a display of just how overblown his ego had become, was dubbed "Mr. McMahon Appreciation Night."
+The 11 June 2007 episode of Raw, which, in a display of just how overblown his ego had become, was dubbed "Mr. McMahon Appreciation Night."
 Throughout the course of the three-hour special edition, various wrestlers superstars from past and present verbally dismantled the chairman, one after another.
 At the end of the show, he comes out to address the crowd, while getting unparalleled disgust from the crowd, walks back through the building and catches dirty looks from everyone he passes, only to go out to his limousine...which explodes after he shuts the door.
 (The explosion was Retconned following the Chris Benoitmurder-suicide.)

-At WrestleMania 23, your favorite Corrupt Corporate Executive and mine Vince McMahon was on the receiving end of this during his interactions with Donald Trump.
+At WrestleMania 23, our favorite Corrupt Corporate Executive was on the receiving end of this during his interactions with Donald Trump.
 First, his son was beaten up by referee "Stone Cold" Steve Austin for having the audacity to pose as a second ref; then, Donald Trump tackled him for trying to interfere; then, his wrestler lost the match; THEN, he was caught on camera trying to crawl out of the building; THEN, he was chased down and tossed back in the ring for Austin to beat him up again; and FINALLY, he was strapped into a barber chair and shaved bald.
 WWE got their money's worth from The Donald on that one.

 They actually got even more out of it the next night.
 When Bobby Lashley and Vince were in the ring.
-Vince is trying to hide his hair (or lack of) under a hat, and when Bobby yanks the hat off his head, Vince repeatedly tries to hide again, under a towel, J.R.'s cowboy hat, The King's crown, the ring apron, and ring announcer Lillian Garcia's skirt.
-Each time, Bobby simply yanks them away (yes, even Lillian's skirt, giving us a two-for-one of sorts) exposing McMahon's Chrome Dome over and over again.
+Vince is trying to hide his hair (or lack of) under a hat, and when Bobby yanks the hat off his head, Vince repeatedly tries to hide again, under a towel, J.R.'s cowboy hat, The King's crown, the ring apron, and ring announcer Lilian Garcia's skirt.
+Each time, Bobby simply yanks them away (yes, even Lilian's skirt, giving us a two-for-one of sorts) exposing McMahon's Chrome Dome over and over again.

 In June 2008, then-World Heavyweight Champion Edge got his own personal conga on Monday Night Raw.
 After coming to the ring to brag about the recent WWE Draft and his victory at the PPV the night before (which left Raw without a world title), he pulled all the standard Heel tricks to get booed, including having Jim Ross escorted from the building by his personal lackeys.
 However, when Edge tried to leave, he got jumped by a very pissed-off Batista.
 Then while he was lying dazed in the ring, newly-drafted-to-RawCM Punk came down to the ring, cashed in his "Money in the Bank" contract (which allows the holder to challenge a World Champion to a match at any time within a year of winning it), and pinned Edge to win his first WWE Championship.
 A well-deserved humiliation to a big frickin' Jerkass as well as a great callback to how Edge famously won his first WWE Championship (in 2006, following a victory by John Cena in an Elimination Chamber match, Edge cashed in his Money in the Bank contract and took out Cena to win the title) and his first World Heavyweight Championship (in mid-2007, after both an exhausting cage match and a post-match assault by Mark Henry, The Undertaker got smacked down on SmackDown! when Edge cashed in another Money in the Bank contract).
 Karma never felt so good.

 John "Bradshaw" Layfield got an agonizingly prolonged Conga during the fall of 2008 and throughout the winter and part of the spring of 2009.
 It all started in October when Batista rather handily defeated him to become the Number One Contender to the World Heavyweight Championship.
 JBL confessed to the crowd after the match that his heart hadn't really been in the competition because he was still distraught over losing his fortune in the recent stock market crash.
 He perked up a bit when he realized that he'd be getting bailout money from Congress, but then witnessed his private limousine being stolen by Cryme Tyme and a crew of Divas and taken for a joyride.
 A few months later, Shawn Michaels, who had also lost some investments in the crash but wasn't getting a bailout, agreed to become JBL's employee in order to support his family.
 JBL ordered him to help him win the World Heavyweight Championship at the Royal Rumble, but things didn't go as planned: after the angry and conflicted Michaels kickedbothJBL and Cena in the face and then stormed out of the arena, Cena managed to retain the title; JBL was also unsuccessful in a rematch.
 Furious, JBL threatened to fire Michaels before challenging him to a match at No Way Out that would either see JBL either buy out Michaels' contract to him with a large lump sum or essentially own the copyright to Shawn's name and likeness depending on the result.
 But JBL lost this match too, and got slapped in the face by Shawn's wife, Rebecca, as an added humiliation.
 He would then switch his focus and would set his sights on The Undertaker and his infamous win streak.
 However, HBK would pin Bradshaw yet again to earn the right to challenge the streak.
-Determined to go to WrestleMania as a champion, JBL did manage to defeat CM Punk and win his Intercontinental Championship; he was then booked to face Rey Mysterio Jr at WrestleMania XXV as his challenger.
+Determined to go to WrestleMania as a champion, JBL did manage to defeat CM Punk and win his Intercontinental Championship; he was then booked to face Rey Mysterio Jr. at WrestleMania XXV as his challenger.
 JBL would promise the most dominant victory in WrestleMania history, but Mysterio (whom JBL had always viewed with contempt due to his small size and Mexican heritage) totally embarrassed him by pinning him for the title in a mere 30 seconds!
 This final straw caused JBL to suffer a complete Villainous Breakdown and scream "I QUIT!" before leaving WWE for good.

 The true humiliation was that he kept thinking he had this destiny for WrestleMania.
 First it was to defend/take the World Heavyweight Championship there (hence owning Michaels, who would help him do that).
 Then it was the Undertaker's streak.
 Then after he won the Intercontinental title it was the aforementioned "most dominant victory/title defense ever".
 But in the end, his legacy would be the shortest failed Intercontinental title defense in WrestleMania history.
 This can also count under some subverted variant of Self-Fulfilling Prophecy as well.